Sparsh1401/go-bookstore/README.md

 I have created a custom ParseBody func to parse the body into json

-And used folder structure please upvote.
+And used Proper folder structure

+feel free to fork.